-Blind cleaning hacks - keeping your blinds clean and fresh
+Blind cleaning hacks - keeping your blinds and shutters clean and fresh

-To keep nasty winter germs, bacteria and bugs at bay – as well as other nasties that can't be seen by the human eye – an autumn clean can be more essential to health and wellbeing than the more typical spring clean.
+To help keep nasty winter germs, bacteria and bugs at bay – as well as other nasties that can't be seen by the human eye – an Autumn or Spring deep clean (especially in our current 'Covid times') can be more essential to health and well-being than a typical lightweight clean.
 Plus regular cleaning and upkeep will help your blinds looking fresh and new for longer.

-Here we offer expert advice on ‘how to clean blinds’ and recommend the following tips to keep them not only spotless, but healthily clean for the whole household during the winter months.
+Here we offer expert advice on ‘how to clean blinds’ and recommend the following tips to keep them not only spotless, but healthily clean for the whole household during the coming months.

 How To Clean your Blinds

 Before even starting to clean your blinds, you need to learn as much as you can about them and make sure that you know what type of cleaning/washing each type of blind can cope with.
 All blinds are different and some blinds would be ruined if you use water on them.
 If you are unsure, it's always best to check the manufacturer’s recommendations for cleaning to avoid a costly mistake.
 Most blinds should come with care instructions or this can be provided by your retailer.

 As a guide you can dust most blinds regularly with a soft cloth on both sides to get rid of any dust build up.
 For Venetian and Vertical blinds, a feather/ostrich duster with a handle is convenient to get in between those awkward slats.
 Aluminium Venetian blinds are probably the easiest to clean as they are the most moisture resistant.
 Be careful when cleaning the thinner slat metal Venetian blinds; it's easy to catch the end of the slat and bend it if you're too heavy handed!